Crypto Times Logo Black

 Firms should not wait for final rules to start drafting compliance plans.
 Registration pathways, custody segregation, AML programs, and disclosure templates will all need to be ready before the rules drop.

-Whatever happens today, nothing changes immediately for day-to-day users.
-The exchange you used yesterday operates under the same rules today, and will tomorrow.
+For day-to-day users, nothing changes immediately.
+The exchange you used yesterday operates under the same rules today.

-Over the medium term, if the bill eventually becomes law, three things shift.
-Bitcoin’s commodity status, currently an interpretive position, gets written into statute.
-Ethereum and other large-cap tokens get a clearer path to commodity classification, depending on how the decentralization test plays out.
-Smaller tokens may face stricter registration requirements as securities, and exchanges may pull or restrict assets that cannot meet either standard.
-Stablecoins continue under the GENIUS Act, which is already law, with CLARITY adding coordination provisions.
+Over the medium term, if the bill becomes law, three things shift.
+Bitcoin’s commodity status, currently interpretive, gets written into statute.
+Ethereum and large-cap tokens get a clearer path to commodity classification, depending on the decentralization test.
+Smaller tokens may face stricter registration requirements as securities.
+Stablecoins continue under the GENIUS Act with CLARITY coordination provisions.

 Conclusion

-The right posture for the industry and for investors is steady preparation.
-Watch today’s result.
-Read the final text when it lands.
-Track the floor math.
-Start drafting compliance plans now.
-The framework may finally be moving.
-The work of building inside it is only just beginning.
+For now, the right posture for the industry and for investors is steady, informed preparation.
+Watch the floor math.
+Watch the ethics negotiations.
+Read the merged text when it lands.
+Start drafting compliance plans.
+The framework is moving.
+The work of building inside it is just beginning.

 FAQs

-No. The bill could possibly pass the full Senate by June or July in the best case, but agency rulemaking, public comment periods, and compliance phase-ins mean enforceable rules will not exist until 2027 at the earliest.
+No. Legislative passage by June or July is now plausible, but agency rulemaking, public comment periods, and compliance phase-ins mean enforceable rules will not exist until 2027 at the earliest.

 Which agencies will write and enforce the rules?

 The SEC handles digital asset securities.
 The CFTC handles digital commodities.
-The Treasury Department handles illicit finance, AML, and stablecoin coordination with the existing GENIUS Act framework.
+The Treasury Department handles illicit finance, AML, and stablecoin coordination with the GENIUS Act.

 Disclaimer: The information researched and reported by The Crypto Times is for informational purposes only and is not a substitute for professional financial advice.
 Investing in crypto assets involves significant risk due to market volatility.
 Always Do Your Own Research (DYOR) and consult with a qualified Financial Advisor before making any investment decisions.